Game Over (2019 film): Plot

-Swapna wakes up from the nightmare and immediately switches on the light, only to find that there are still two tattoos left on her wrist.
+Swapna wakes up from the nightmare, only to find that there are two tattoos left on her wrist.
 Wanting to make sure it was all just a dream, she looks out the window with Kalamma to spot the security guard, but they are horrified to see his headless body on the ground.
-Fearing the same events about to happen, she calls the police ahead of time and waits for them with Kalamma inside her room, but they are forced to leave when someone sets the room on fire from outside her window.
-In the living room they see the killer waiting for them.
-He murders Kalamma but two police officers who had just arrived, are able to spot the killer from outside the window and shoot him.
+Fearing the same events about to happen, Swapna calls the police ahead of time and waits for them with Kalamma inside her room, but they are forced to leave when someone sets the room on fire from outside her window.
+In the living room, they see the serial killer waiting for them.
+He murders Kalamma, but two police officers who had just arrived are able to spot the killer from outside the window and shoot him.

 Outside the house, Swapna sees the curtain being closed by the killer inside.
 Assuming him to be still alive, Swapna alerts the officers.
 When one of them searches inside, he finds the body of the killer gone.
 He immediately orders his subordinate to take Swapna to the police station while he stays behind and calls for backup.
 As the vehicle is driving off, Swapna is shocked to see in the rear view mirror not one but three killers with the head of the officer, waving her goodbye with the hand of the previously dead killer sitting on her wheelchair.
 She looks behind and, to her horror, sees the vehicle on fire.
 She cries to the officer to stop the car, which when he does, instantly makes the vehicle explode.